You do not need travel insurance for every trip.

 Imagine you decide to visit a friend in Florida in a few weeks, so you jump online and find a super-saver last minute fare for $89.

 That’s not much money at risk.

 If you are taking a last-minute trip in the U.S. you probably don’t need travel insurance.

-And since you are within the U.S., your health insurance plan will cover you for any emergency medical situations.
+And since you are within the U.S., your health insurance plan should cover you for any emergency medical situations.

 2. Cheap domestic trips

-If you get a super saver $129 round trip flight and you’re staying with family members, you don’t have much money at risk.
+If you get a discount $129 round trip flight and you’re staying with family members, you don’t have much money at risk.

-Travel insurance is best used when your pre-paid and non-refundable expenses are more than you are willing to lose.
-In this case, you’re only at risk of losing $129, which might not be worth insuring.
+Travel insurance is smart when your pre-paid and non-refundable expenses are more than you are willing to lose.

 Again, you are missing out on coverage for baggage and delays, but these coverages alone might not be worth it.